kirans08/image-comparison/README.md

 * Go to dist directory

-* Launch the program by double clicking the ImageDiff.jar
+* Launch the program by double clicking the ImageDiff.jar file